VERT Test

 VERT is continuously updated and versioned, with the latest version always available for download on this page, clearly marked with its version number.
 This analog, user-friendly solution is designed to integrate seamlessly into design workflows, ensuring accessibility for a broad audience without requiring prior training.

-Observations of a 'gap' in visual design testing
+Observation: A 'gap' in visual design testing

 In the related literature review, it is described how I have observed a significant lack of effective testing methods tailored specifically to visual design in both educational and professional settings.
 Students often struggle to obtain actionable feedback on their visual projects, while practitioners in the design industry face similar challenges when trying to validate creative decisions.
 Existing frameworks for testing visuals, such as "think-aloud" tests, often produce oversimplified feedback like "I like it" or "I don’t like it."
 This lack of nuance limits opportunities for deeper analysis and improvement.
 Is the reason that the test participants feel insecure, shy or inadequate when it comes to verbalizing their experience?
 It is, for sure, difficult for test participants to articulate their responses to visual elements, further compounding the issue.